Picture of HAHTravels

 Here is a picture of us hiking out and one in the springs.
 I loved this experience because it felt more like the true Iceland experience… For instance, the Blue Lagoon was great, we definitely enjoyed our time there, but to immerse yourself in a natural hot spring river, in the middle of a valley without a building in sight, was awesome.

-Speaking of no buildings in sight… There are no official changing rooms out there.
+Speaking of no buildings in sight, there are no official changing rooms out there.
 Only a privacy wall to stand behind.

 Here is a parking map for those who self-drive the Golden Circle route in Iceland.